Sardinia, what to see in San Pietro Island: two-day itinerary

 Just outside the village of Carloforte, we took the road that cuts the island horizontally in two parts and after about ten kilometres, we arrived at the lighthouse.

-We parked the car on a clear space and from there we walked on a nice paved path towards the belvedere.
+We parked the car on a clear space and from there we walked on a nice paved path towards the lookout point.

-There were very few people at that time and this allowed us to sit on the rocks and estrange from everything.
+There were very few people at that time and this allowed us to sit on the rocks and escape from everything.

 These are certainly the windiest areas on the island and consequently the vegetation is affected: there are just Mediterranean species, such as cistus, rosemary, cactus and euphorbia.

-Before returning to Carloforte we stopped on the beach of Cala Fico and then in the old saltpans, where we found some pink flamingos.
+Heading back to Carloforte we made a stop at Cala Fico beach and then visited the old saltpans, where we were delighted to spot some pink flamingos.

-We spent part of the afternoon in one of the most beautiful south coast beaches: La Bobba.
+We spent part of the afternoon in one of the most stunning beaches on the south coast, La Bobba.

-From the parking lot in front of the beach, a paved path starts which in a ten-minute walk leads to Le Colonne, two stacks surrounded by white foam produced by the breaking waves.
+From the parking lot in front of the beach, a paved path starts which in a ten-minute walk leads to Le Colonne, two stacks surrounded by white foam produced by the crashing waves.

 Itinerary, day #3